Are You Confident of the Diagnosis?

 Expected results of diagnostic studies

-On histopathology, calcium depositon appears basophilic with hematoxylin-eosin (H&E) staining, black with von Kossa stain, and red with Alizarian red stain (
+On histopathology, calcium depositon appears basophilic with hematoxylin-eosin (H&E) staining, black with von Kossa stain, and red with Alizarian red stain (Figure 3).
+The deposition may be within the dermis or subcutaneous tissue with larger depositions found in the subcutaneous tissue.
+A giant-cell foreign body reaction, necrosis, or fibrosis may or may not be present.

 Given the connection between metastatic calcinosis cutis and disorders of calcium and phosphorus metabolism, assessing serum calcium, phosphorus, and parathyroid hormone levels as well as a urine analysis, are crucial.
 These values will be normal in non-metastatic types of calcinosis cutis.